Efficiently Embedding Dynamic Knowledge Graphs

 Such a setting enables DKGE to perform online learning without re-training the whole KG, which will be introduced in detail in Section~\ref{sec:ol}.
 Note that the vector representation for the context of an entity or a relation is called \emph{contextual subgraph embedding}, which is defined as follows: \begin{definition} \textbf{Contextual Subgraph Embedding.} The context of each entity $e$ (or, relation $r$) is represented as a subgraph $sg(e)$ (or, $sg(r)$), and its vector representation is contextual subgraph embedding $\boldsymbol{sg}(e)$ (or, $\boldsymbol{sg}(r)$), which is formed by combining contextual element embeddings of the entities (or, relations) in the subgraph. \end{definition}

-\spara{Why we use attentive GCN?} Since contexts of entities and relations are all represented as subgraphs, the problem of context encoding is converted to subgraph encoding.
-Recently, different graph convolutional networks~\cite{bruna2013spectral,henaff2015deep,defferrard2016convolutional,kipf2017semi} have been proposed to feature extraction on arbitrary graphs for machine learning, and achieved very promising results.
-The input of a graph convolutional network (GCN) is initial feature vectors of vertices and the graph structure (i.e., the adjacency matrix).
-The GCN learns a function of features on the input graph and output trained feature vectors of vertices by incorporating neighborhood information, which can capture rich structural information in the input graph.
+\spara{Why use an attentive GCN?} Since the contexts of entities and relations are all represented as subgraphs, the problem of context encoding is converted into subgraph encoding.
+Recently, different graph convolutional networks~\cite{bruna2013spectral,henaff2015deep,defferrard2016convolutional,kipf2017semi} have been proposed for feature extraction on arbitrary graphs for machine learning, and have achieved very promising results.
+The input of a graph convolutional network (GCN) is the initial feature vectors of vertices and the graph structure (i.e., the adjacency matrix).
+The GCN learns a function of features on the input graph and outputs trained feature vectors of vertices by incorporating neighborhood information, which can capture rich structural information in the input graph.
 Since our target is to encode a subgraph as a vector, we can use a GCN to learn vectors of all vertices in the input subgraph, and combine them to acquire the vector representation of the subgraph, i.e., contextual subgraph embedding.